ehm22/ERASOR/README.md

 👉 <http://localhost:3838/ERASOR/Simpel/>

-And close the container as mentioned before.
+After usage, close the container as mentioned in 5.
+Stop the container.

 ***
 ### 💻 Developer setup (RStudio + Git + SSH)